getsentry/rfcs/text/0083-starfish-tracing-model.md

 * `description`: the most significant description of what this operation is (eg: the database query).
   The description also gets processed and cleaned in the process.
 * `trace_id`: a span relates to one trace by ID
-* `parent_id`: a span optionally points back to a parent trace which could be from a different service
+* `parent_span_id`: a span optionally points back to a parent trace which could be from a different service
 * `segment_id`: a span that is part of a segment, always refers back to it.
 * `is_segment`: when set to `true` this span is a segment.
 * `start_time` and `end_time` to give the span time information.
 * `tags`: a key/value pair of arbitrary tags that are set per-span.
-Conceptionally however spans also inherit the tags of the segments they are contained in.
+Conceptually however spans also inherit the tags of the segments they are contained in.
 * `measurements`: are span specific metrics that are stored with the span.
 There is a natural measurement of a span which is the `duration` which is automatically calculated from the difference